-At some competitions, practice fields are available for Teams to practice throughout the competition.
-Practice time is offered on a first-come, first-served basis.
-Teams should check with the competition director if practice time will be allowed on competition day.
+At some Competitions, practice fields are available for Teams to practice throughout the Competition.
+Practice time is offered on a first come, first-served basis.
+Teams should check with the tournament director if practice time will be allowed on Competition day.